morrownr/8814au/README.md

 ### Recommended WiFi Router/ Access Point Settings

+Note: These recommendations apply when using your adapter in managed (client) mode, not AP mode.

 Note: These are general recommendations, some of which may not apply to your specific situation.

 - Security: Set WPA2-AES or WPA2/WPA3 mixed or WPA3.
-Do not set WPA2 mixed mode or WPA or TKIP.
+Do not set WPA2
+mixed mode or WPA or TKIP.

 - Channel width for 2.4 GHz: Set 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.

-- Channels for 2.4 GHz: Set channel 1 or 6 or 11 depending on the congestion at your location.
+- Channels for 2.4 GHz: Set channel 1 or 6 or 11 depending on the
+congestion at your location.
 Do not set automatic channel selection.
 As time passes, if you notice poor performance, recheck congestion and set channel appropriately.
 The environment around you can and does change over time.

 - Mode for 2.4 GHz: For best performance, set "N only" if you no longer use B or G capable devices.

 - Network names: Do not set the 2.4 GHz Network and the 5 GHz Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.
 You need to be able to control which network that is in use so changing the name of one of the networks is recommended.
 Since many IoT devices use the 2.4 GHz network, it may be better to change the name of the 5 GHz network.

 - Channels for 5 GHz: Not all devices are capable of using DFS channels (I'm looking at you Roku.)
 It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 165 in order for all of your devices to work on 5 GHz.
 (For US, other countries may vary.)

 - Best location for the WiFi router/access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
-You may have to test to see what the best location is in your environment.
+You may have to test to find the best location is in your environment.

 - Check congestion: There are apps available for smart phones that allow you to get an idea of the congestion levels on WiFi channels.
 The apps generally go by the name of `WiFi Analyzer` or something similar.

 After making and saving changes, reboot the router.